yyx990803/matrix.js/README.md

 ### Compatibility

 Mostly it has to do with the Browser's capability of handling CSS3D transforms.
-Works best in Chrome, very good in Safari (both desktop and iOS), and not so good in Firefox (not hardware accelerated and has z-index issues).
-IE10 not tested at the moment.
+Works best in Chrome, very good in Safari (both desktop and iOS), and not so good in Firefox (not hardware accelerated and has some z-index issues).
+Doesn't work in IE10 because IE10 doesn't support `transform-style: preserve-3d` yet.